 Stonehouse Pond (Barrington, New Hampshire)

-A fisherman in a kayak enjoys Stonehouse Pond in New Hampshire on an autumn day.
+Bright autumn trees and the cliff reflect in a still Stonehouse Pond in New Hampshire.
 Photo: Jerry and Marcy Monkman

 The vivid blue waters of Stonehouse Pond make an ideal counterpoint to the vibrant foliage along its shores.
 Surrounding the 13-acre pond is an easy one-mile loop trail.
 Beyond that are towering cliffs, oak and pine woodlands, and vernal pools.
 The woods attract songbirds like chickadees, nuthatches, and tufted titmice, as well as various species of woodpecker.
 Bring your binoculars.
 Support our work in New Hampshire.